ubco-cmps/data301_course/notes/week01/Class1B/Class1B.md

 - Finally, remember to use the Visual Studio Code Markdown Preview to see how your Markdown renders!

-## Tour of Visual Studio Code

-VS Code (or Visual Studio Code) is the IDE, or "Interactive Development Environment" we will be using in this course.
-Though it is not required for you to use it (you can accomplish the same things in other IDEs like PyCharm, Atom, etc...), I suggest giving it a shot and see how you like it!
-In this live demo, I'll show you around the editor and how you can use it for your work:

-- Opening a Folder vs. opening an individual file
-- Opening a Terminal in VS Code
-    - On Windows, you may need to do an extra step to link your GitBash terminal to VS Code
-- Sidebar for files
-- Search
-- Extensions
-- Customizing colours, editor layout, other settings

 ## Reminder: Learning Log 1

 Learning Log 1 will be available to you after the last class of the week is over.